-Twin Creek Metropark - Orange Trail is a 6 mile lightly trafficked loop trail located near Franklin, OH that features a river and is rated as moderate.
-The trail is primarily used for hiking, birding, fishing, and canoeing and is accessible year-round.
+Twin Creek Metropark Loop Trail is a 6.2 mile lightly trafficked loop trail located near Franklin, OH that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Another great trail from the Dayton/Five Rivers MetroParks system.
 This is a nice 6.0 mile hike with creek side views, a forested ridgeline, and many rugged ravines.
 The Orange trail is the outer 6.0 mile loop at Twin Creek MetroPark.
 The eastern half of the loop follows Twin Creek along the valley floor and the western half follows the ridgeline above the creek.
 Three 100 foot climbs as the western half of the trail follows the ridge and ravines along the western edge of the Twin Creek valley add some challenge to this hike.
 The creek bottom half of the trail can be quite muddy after a big rain, though the trail is well maintained, like all the MetroPark system trails.